-And then, the magic is that even if you provide all the features needed to manage campaigns, you don’t allow your customers to export any data.
+The real magic of this approach is that even if you provide all the features needed to manage campaigns, you don’t allow your customers to export any data.
 You only give them the aggregated metrics that you have measured.
-This is the key to stop data leakage.
-In a cookieless and IDFA-free future, building your own walled garden becomes even more important: users need to log-in and most of them give their consent to be targeted thanks to email hashing.
-The walled gardens were the winners of the past world and will be even more important in the coming world.
+This is the key to stopping data leakages.
+In a cookieless and IDFA-free future, building your own walled garden becomes even more important, because users need to log-in and most of them give their consent to be targeted thanks to email hashing.
+Walled gardens were the winners in the past world and will be even more important in the near future.

-In this case study, let’s analyse Facebook's walled garden to see how they managed to make such a difference in the market.
-We’ll see the pros of this strategy at each step.
+In this case study, let's analyse Facebook's walled garden to see how they managed to make such a difference in the market.
+We’ll consider the advantages of this strategy at each step.

 In general, there are 3 simple steps to a re-targeting campaign:

 To track a user, an advertiser can either:

 With option 1, the advertiser alone is aware of its users’ behaviour on its own website.
 The advertiser can then decide whether he wants to share this data, how, which data exactly and with whom.